ilumys/asm/readme.md

 ## Running

+x86_64 is built and tested for amd64 linux

+For files with `.s` extensionn;

 Build: `clang -Wall -g -masm=intel -c {file}.asm -o build/main.o`

 Link: `ld.lld -o build/main build/main.o`

-x86_64 is built and tested for amd64 linux
+Files ending `.asm` have been written for NASM and can be built and executed with:
+`nasm -f elf64 {file.asm} && ld.lld {file.o} && ./a.out`